AndreaCazares1412/AndreaCazares1412/README.md

 - ⚡ Fun fact: ...
 -->

-⚡️*Data Analyst with a background in Social Media Management. ✨Bridging Creative Content & Data Insights✨*
+⚡️*Data Analyst with a background in Social Media Management. ✨ Bridging Creative Content & Data Insights ✨*

 - 📊 I’m passionate about:  using data to tell stories and uncover actionable insights.
 - 🔭 I’m currently working on: analyzing real-world datasets using Excel, SQL, Python and PowerBI to solve practical business problems.